Top 10 Fastest Roller Coasters in the World 2021

 Roller Coaster, Steel Dragon 2000.

-Steel Dragon 2000 is famous as the world’s longest roller coaster, located at Nagashima Spa Land Amusement Park in Nagashima, Mie Prefecture, Japan.
-Morgan Manufacturing built this steel roller coaster and opened it to the public on August 1, 2000.
-Additionally, this one of the fastest roller coasters got its name from the year 2000, representing the dragon in Chinese astrology and zodiac calendars.
+The Steel Dragon 2000 roller coaster, located in Nagashima Spa Land Amusement Park in Nagashima, Mie Prefecture, Japan, is the world’s longest roller coaster.
+Morgan Manufacturing constructed and released the roller coaster to the public on August 1, 2000.
+The roller coaster’s name represents the dragon in Chinese astrology and zodiac calendars.

-7 Ring Racer, 99.4 miles per hour, Nürburgring, Germany
+7 Ring Racer, Nürburgring, Germany, 99.4 mph

-5 Red Force, 112 miles per hour, Ferrari Land, Spain
+5 Red Force, Ferrari Land, Spain, 112 mph

 Red force in Spain’s most popular amusement park.
 Ferrari Land.